Fire and rescue services

 Large earthquakes are rare, but earth tremors are common.

 From June to October, there are regular alerts for wildfires.
 Large-scale and fast-spreading fires in forests and fields are becoming more frequent.
-Heatwaves and dry conditions contribute to the fire danger.
+Heat waves and dry conditions contribute to the danger of fire.

 Get updates from the National Institute of Meteorology and Hydrology.